Asian shares mixed, led by Tokyo gains, after Wall St rally

-TOKYO (AP) — Asian shares were mostly higher on Thursday, cheered by the rally on Wall Street that’s likely a boon for export-driven regional economies, even as investors worry about the coronanvirus pandemic.
+TOKYO (AP) — Asian shares were mixed Thursday, cheered by the rally on Wall Street that’s likely a boon for export-driven regional economies, but investors remained worried about the coronanvirus pandemic.

 “So while this employment report is a broadly positive piece of economic data, the Australian labor market is still under severe stress following the COVID-19 pandemic,” said Robert Carnell, regional head of research for Asia-Pacific at ING.